 - 4. Operator Interfaces and Servers - a.
 The Control Systems Server (CSS) is existing.
-See Paragraph 1.2B.7 for temporary CSS requirements. - b.
+See Paragraph 1.3C.6 for temporary CSS requirements. - b.
 OWSs or POTs are either existing or will be provided by the College. - c.
 Remote monitoring and control shall be through use of a web browser through the College IT LAN and via the internet through the College IT LAN. - 5.
 Controllers.
 The BCs, AACs, and ASCs shall monitor, control, and provide the field interface for all points specified. - 6.
-Gateways
+Gateways and Routers - a.
+See Paragraph 2.4C for a list of gateways and routers.

-- a.
-See Paragraph 2.4C for a list of gateways and routers. - b.
-Where gateways are used, critical points may also be hardwired from the BAS to the controlled device, rather than using the gateway, to avoid problems with gateway failures.
-Where listed in Hardware Points tables, these points shall be hardwired even when available through gateway.
+b.
+Where gateways are used, critical points shall be hardwired from the BAS to the controlled device, rather than using the gateway, to avoid problems with gateway failures, currently a common problem.
+Critical points are those that are essential for proper operation and are listed in points list as separate points.
+Where listed, these points shall be hardwired even when available through gateway.